 Some would find it hard to believe that in Australia, in 2010, ‘ex-gay’ ministries are still able to attract people with the message that homosexuality is a choice, dysfunction, and that change is possible, but Anthony Venn-Brown says their existence demonstrates the enormous amount of ignorance that still exists about sexual orientation; particularly in some religious churches.

 Venn-Brown was once a leader in the Assemblies of God, and says he’s experienced the damage of these programs first hand.
 In his autobiography ‘A Life of Unlearning’, he details his ’ex-gay’ experience as well as the 16 years of marriage trying to become straight.

 ‘Since the release of my book, ‘I’ve received 1,000’s of emails from readers that begin with the same words “your story is my story”.
 My inbox has become a microscope into a previously hidden world’, Venn-Brown said.
-‘Their stories are like a blue print and include years of internal torment, depression and thoughts of, or attempted suicide.
-After leaving the programs, participants have deep feelings of failure and shame believing it was their fault they couldn’t succeed.
-Many are left with mental health issues that can takes years to heal’, Venn-Brown added.
+‘Their stories are like a blueprint and include years of internal torment, depression and thoughts of, or attempted suicide.
+After leaving the programs, participants have deep feelings of failure and shame, believing it was their fault they couldn’t succeed.
+Many are left with mental health issues that can take years to heal’, Venn-Brown added.

 To get through the maze of self-loathing and ignorance, and finally come out as a proud gay man or lesbian, can be a hazardous journey; tragically, not everyone makes it through.
 So this year Freedom2b is celebrating survivor’s journeys by encouraging them to march with us in the parade.
 Not only will this be empowering for those marching, but it also sends a positive message to people still struggling to resolve the perceived conflict between their faith and their sexuality.
 We are the true survivors, no longer pretending, in denial or living in a prison of self hatred’, Venn-Brown concluded.